miykael/nipype-beginner-s-guide/homepage/glossary.rst

 B-spline, B-spline interpolation
 ********************************
 A type of spline which is the generalization of the Bezier curve.
 Don't know what I'm talking about?
-Neither do I. The nice folks at `MathWorld <http://mathworld.wolfram.com/>`_ have this to say about them: `B-Spline <http://mathworld.wolfram.com/B-Spline.html>`_.
+Neither do I. The nice folks at `MathWorld - Wolfram <http://mathworld.wolfram.com/>`_ have this to say about them: `B-Spline <http://mathworld.wolfram.com/B-Spline.html>`_.
 Essentially, though, a B-spline is a type of easily describable and computable function which can take many locally smooth but globally arbitrary shapes.
 This makes them very nice for interpolation.
 SPM2 has ditched sinc interpolation in all of its resampling/interpolation functions (like normalization or coregistration - anything involving resampling and/or reslicing).
 Instead, it's now using B-spline interpolation, improving both computational speed and accuracy.

 band-pass filter
 ****************